rupaksalekin2018/Hybrid-SAM-2.1-Unet-Brain-Tumor-Segmentator/ReadMe.md

 ## 📌 Project Overview

 This project implements a state-of-the-art **Hybrid Segmentation Architecture** for identifying brain tumors in MRI scans.
 By combining the robust feature extraction capabilities of Meta's **Segment Anything Model (SAM 2.1)** with the specialized medical segmentation architecture of **U-Net++ (EfficientNet-B7 backbone)**, we achieved high-precision segmentation results without requiring massive labeled datasets.
+This project used kaggle platform for GPU support, thus do not forget to change the file paths.

 **Key Achievement:**
 🚀 **Dice Score: 0.8369** (Validation) after just 15 epochs of fine-tuning.